 Exceptions to the new regulations

 Food imported for personal consumption or for research and evaluation, various alcoholic beverages and juices and certain other food products are exempt from the above controls.
-Exceptions also exist for importers with low sales income over a given time frame, certain smaller food suppliers, and imports from countries with similar food safety systems to those used in the U.S., plus several further categories.
+Exceptions also exist for importers with low sales income over a given time frame, certain smaller food suppliers, and imports from countries/territories with similar food safety systems to those used in the U.S., plus several further categories.

 For full details of all such exceptions click here.